Levantine Arabic: Diglossia and code-switching

 Traditionally in the Arab world, colloquial varieties, such as Levantine, have been regarded as corrupt forms of MSA, less eloquent and not fit for literature, and thus looked upon with disdain.
-Because the French and the British emphasized vernaculars when they colonized the Arab world, dialects were also seen as a tool of colonialism and imperialism.
+Because the French and the British emphasized vernaculars when they colonized the Arab world, vernaculars were also seen as a tool of colonialism and imperialism.
 Writing in the vernacular has been controversial because pan-Arab nationalists consider that this might divide the Arab people into different nations.
 On the other hand, Classical Arabic is seen as "the language of the Quran" and revered by Muslims who form the majority of the population.
 It is believed to be pure and everlasting, and Islamic religious ideology considers vernaculars to be inferior.
 Until recently, the use of Levantine in formal settings or written form was often ideologically motivated, for instance in opposition to pan-Arabism.
 Language attitudes are shifting, and using Levantine became de-ideologized for most speakers by the late 2010s.
 Levantine is now regarded in a more positive light, and its use in informal modes of writing is acknowledged, thanks to its recent widespread use online in both written and spoken forms.

 Code-switching between Levantine, MSA, English, French (in Lebanon and among Arab Christians in Syria), and Hebrew (in Israel) is frequent among Levantine speakers, in both informal and formal settings (such as on television).
 Gordon cites two Lebanese examples: "Bonjour, ya habibti, how are you?" ("Hello, my love, how are you?") and "Oui, but leish?" ("Yes, but why?").
 Code-switching also happens in politics.
 For instance, not all politicians master MSA in Lebanon, so they rely on Lebanese.
 Many public and formal speeches and most political talk shows are in Lebanese instead of MSA.
 In Israel, Arabic and Hebrew are allowed in the Knesset, but Arabic is rarely used.
 MK Ahmad Tibi often adds Palestinian Arabic sentences to his Hebrew speech but only gives partial speeches in Arabic.